Neurocritical Care Fellowship

 Requirements

-According to UNCS program requirements, the duration of fellowship training may be shortened for some applicants with prior ACGME training in critical care or neurosurgery.
+According to ACGME and UNCS program requirements, the duration of fellowship training may be shortened for some applicants with prior ACGME training in critical care or neurosurgery.
 Our program can accommodate such arrangements.

-Please note: We are unable to consider any applicant who does not meet the UCNS eligibility criteria.
+Note: We cannot consider any applicant who does not meet the ACGME or UCNS eligibility criteria.

 Candidates are selected for the neurocritical care fellowship from eligible applicants based upon their preparedness, ability, aptitude, academic credentials, communication skills and personal qualities.
 No discrimination is made based upon sex, race, age, religion, color, national origin, disability or veteran status.
-Approximately one-third of the eligible applicants are invited for personal interviews.
+We can sponsor J1 visas; H1B visas are considered for exceptional applicants.
+Approximately two-thirds of the eligible applicants are invited for personal interviews.

 How to Apply

 We participate in the electronic San Francisco match service.
-All candidates must register with the SF Match in order to submit a rank list.
-We request that interested candidates submit applications by February 2nd for the match that occurs in August.
-Interviews are typically held between February and April.
+All candidates must register with the SF Match to submit a rank list.
+Applications open in early January and we request that interested candidates submit applications by February 2nd for the match that occurs in August.
+Interviews are typically held between March and May.

 Applicants should submit: